helium/HIP/0000-adjustment-of-dao-utility-a-score-to-remove-onboarding-fees.md

 $A = \text{max}(1, \sqrt[4]{\text{DNP Active Device Count}})$

+Note, this HIP does not propose any changes to any current onboarding fees.
+Any changes to current onboarding fees are set by each SubDAO.

 ## Stakeholders
-The proposed changes to the A score calculation in the DAO score will impact various stakeholders within the Helium ecosystem.
+The proposed changes to the A factor calculation in the DAO Utility Score will impact various stakeholders within the Helium ecosystem.
 These stakeholders include:

 Hotspot Makers: Some Hotspot Makers hold a large quantity of DC within their maker wallet.
-If this HIP should pass, and a new HIP to lower IoT onboarding fees is proposed, this may leave makers with a large sum of DC within their maker wallets.
+If this HIP should pass, and a new HIP to lower IoT onboarding fees is proposed by the IoT SubDAO, this may leave makers with a large sum of DC within their maker wallets.
 However, this HIP does not directly impact Hotspot Makers, as another HIP would need to be implemented to reduce IoT onboard fees.

 SubDAO Treasuries: SubDAO Treasuries will experience a change in the distribution of daily HNT emissions.
-The removal of the onboarding fee from the A score calculation may encourage more device owners to participate in subDAO networks.
+The removal of the onboarding fee from the A factor calculation may encourage more device owners to participate in subDAO networks.

-HNT Owners: The removal of onboarding fees from the A Score may result in networks removing onboarding fees from their network, which will result in less HNT burn, which may cause a decrease in demand for HNT.
+HNT Owners: The removal of onboarding fees from the A factor may result in SubDAO networks lowering their onboarding fees, which would result in less HNT burn and a decrease in demand for HNT.

 ## Drawbacks: